Pittsfield mourning loss of beloved teacher and coach

-Taconic High School Teacher Kevin Harrington is said to have collapsed in his classroom yesterday morning and staff and first responders were unable to revive him.
+Taconic High School teacher Kevin Harrington is said to have collapsed in his classroom Wednesday morning, and staff and first responders were unable to revive him.

-On Wednesday Kevin Harrington was doing what he loved most- teaching at Taconic High School.
+On Wednesday, Harrington was doing what he loved most, teaching at Taconic High School.

 The teacher and coach for various sport teams was a Taconic High graduate and had been with the district since 2006.
 He was 38 years old.